 If you don’t have any heavy cream left, you can make a quick egg-wash using one egg yolk mixed with a Tablespoon of water.

 Bake for about 15 minutes or just until golden brown on the bottom.
-The top part of the scone doesn’t have to be golden brown, but this is personal preference.
+The top part of the scone doesn’t have to be golden brown, but this is a personal preference.
 I slightly over-baked these scones, but they still came out perfect.

 Click here for the Blackberry Orange Honey Butter recipe topped onto this scone